akkadotnet/akka.net/docs/articles/concepts/message-delivery-reliability.md

-there are conditions under which any message passing library would be unable to comply; think for example about configurable mailbox types and how a bounded mailbox would interact with the third point, or even what it would mean to decide upon the “successfully” part of point five.
+there are conditions under which any message passing library would be unable to comply; think for example about configurable mailbox types and how a bounded mailbox would interact with the third point, or even what it would mean to decide upon the "successfully" part of point five.

 Along those same lines goes the reasoning in [Nobody Needs Reliable Messaging](http://www.infoq.com/articles/no-reliable-messaging).
-The only meaningful way for a sender to know whether an interaction was successful is by receiving a business-level acknowledgement message, which is not something Akka.NET could make up on its own (neither are we writing a “do what I mean” framework nor would you want us to).
+The only meaningful way for a sender to know whether an interaction was successful is by receiving a business-level acknowledgement message, which is not something Akka.NET could make up on its own (neither are we writing a "do what I mean" framework nor would you want us to).

 Akka.NET embraces distributed computing and makes the fallibility of communication explicit through message passing, therefore it does not try to lie and emulate